GeorgeNAL/NALathletics-blog/_posts/2020-07-09-stanford-athletics-program-cuts-endowments.md

 Stanford’s non-endowed and endowed women’s sports programs lost about the same amount of money in 2018/19.
 Those with named coaching positions ran a loss of $12,045,675, while the non-endowed female sports lost just under $12 million.

-On the men’s side, though, the non-endowed programs took a net loss of $2,995,017.
+On the men’s side, though, the non-endowed programs sapped the Tree to the tune of $2,995,017.
 Excluding the highly distorting football program, the men’s programs with endowments lost $8,946,349.

 <blockquote class="blockquote-single-quote"><p>Stanford retained programs with losses four times as much as those they eliminated.
-Perhaps Stanford wasn't paying for those greater losses the way they were the lesser ones.</p></blockquote>
+Perhaps Stanford wasn't covering those deficits the way they were the lesser ones.</p></blockquote>

 Of the two Ivy League schools that have culled their athletics department, one showed a similar if less dramatic pattern, while the other had an external expense to consider.